Stability of Einstein metrics under Ricci flow: Introduction

 Any Einstein metric $g_E$ is a critical point of the Yamabe functional and it is a local maximum of the Yamabe functional if and only if $g_E$ is a local maximum of the Einstein-Hilbert action restricted to the set of constant scalar curvature metrics of volume $\volume(M,g_E)$.
 This follows from \cite[Theorem C]{BWZ04}.
 A sufficient condition for this is that the Einstein operator

 is positive on all nonzero transverse traceless tensors, i.e.\ the symmetric $(0,2)$-tensors satisfying $\trace h=0$ and $\delta h=0$ (\cite[p.\ 279]{Boe05} and \cite[p.\ 131]{Bes08}).
 Here, $\mathring{R}$ denotes the natural action of the curvature tensor on symmetric $(0,2)$-tensors.
 Conversely, if $g_E$ is a local maximum of the Yamabe functional, the Einstein operator is nessecarily nonnegative on transverse traceless tensors.
-The Einstein operator and its spectrum were studied in \cite{Koi78,Koi83,IN05,DWW05,DWW07} and also in a recent paper by the author \cite{Kro13a}.
-By the above remark, a Ricci flat metric is a local maximizer of $\lambda$ if and only if it is a local maximizer of the Yamabe functional.

-Since Einstein metrics are not stationary points of the Ricci flow in its original form we introduce the following notion: We call a curve of metrics $g(t)$ a rescaled Ricci flow if it satisfies a flow equation of the form
+The Einstein operator and its spectrum were studied in \cite{Koi78,Koi83,IN05,DWW05,DWW07} and also in a recent paper by the author \cite{Kro15}.
+We find the following relation to the $\lambda$-functional which will be proven in Section \ref{localmax}. \begin{thm} A Ricci-flat metric $g_{RF}$ is a local maximizer of $\lambda$ if and only if it is a local maximizer of the Yamabe functional, i.e.\ there are no metrics of positive scalar curvature close to $g_E$. \end{thm} \begin{rem} This condition is automatic if $M$ is spin and if $\hat{A}(M)\neq0$ \cite[p.\ 46]{Hit74} because the existence of positive scalar curvature metrics is excluded. \end{rem} Since Einstein metrics are not stationary points of the Ricci flow in its original form we consider the volume-normalized Ricci flow

-where $\mathcal{F}$ is some functional on the space of metrics.
-This allows us to define appropriate notions of dynamical stability and instability for Einstein metrics: \begin{defn} A compact Einstein manifold $(M,g_E)$ is called dynamically stable if for any neighbourhood $\mathcal{U}$ of $g_E$ in the space of metrics, there exists a neighbourhood $\mathcal{V}\subset\mathcal{U}$ such that for any $g_0\in\mathcal{V}$, there is a rescaled Ricci flow starting at $g_0$ which exists for all $t\geq0$ and converges modulo diffeomorphism to an Einstein metric in $\mathcal{U}$ as $t\to\infty$.
+This allows us to define appropriate notions of dynamical stability and instability for Einstein metrics. \begin{defn} A compact Einstein manifold $(M,g_E)$ is called dynamically stable if for any $k\geq3$ and any $C^k$-neighbourhood $\mathcal{U}$ of $g_E$ in the space of metrics, there exists a $C^{k+2}$-neighbourhood $\mathcal{V}\subset\mathcal{U}$ such that for any $g_0\in\mathcal{V}$, the normalized Ricci flow starting at $g_0$ exists for all $t\geq0$ and converges modulo diffeomorphism to an Einstein metric in $\mathcal{U}$ as $t\to\infty$.